Tips on job hunting in NZ for Kiwi returners

 We are still seeing a little bit of ‘you don’t know, what you don’t know’ from local employers especially if this relates to international growth or scaling up.
 Because a lot of NZ businesses don’t have previous experience of doing either of these things, they may struggle to accurately scope the role or have unrealistic expectations about finding unicorn candidates who meet every element of the brief.

 Organisations across the board are getting much more comfortable with virtual interviewing and many will happily extend an offer to a candidate who is still living overseas.
 Most will only hire candidates who have a NZ passport, so they can easily get into the country without a visa.
-Some will pay the quarantine fees.

 Most people are pretty confident that they will find their feet and are comfortable with the process of transition and the experience of ambiguity that characterises the first few months back in NZ because they’ve already had at least one experience of arriving in a new country without a job and figuring things out as they go along.
 What I see are people consciously employing all those useful skills and mind-sets that they’ve gained in their previous life to their NZ job hunting experience as well.

 Interestingly, I’ve also spoken to a few people, mainly those who are more experienced or senior in their field, who are keen to set something up on their own so that they can work with a range of companies in an advisor or consulting capacity.
-I’m not sure whether this will become more of a trend but it’s definitely something to keep an eye on.

 Do the work to make sure that your CV has been translated into the NZ format, which may include translating some of your old job-titles into the local vernacular.
 Speaking to a specialist recruiter about how to do this is probably the best way to get this right.